stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 values, even though `(==)` returned `True` because the result of `(==)` holds no other information than the type being a `Bool`. *We* think, if this is `True` the two values should be identical, but Idris is not convinced.
-In fact, the following implementation would be perfectly fine as far as the type checker is concerned:
+In fact, the following implementation of `Eq ColType` would be perfectly fine as far as the type checker is concerned:

 ```repl
 Eq ColType where